 Ntsiki has traveled the world, done harvests and work in France, Italy and New Zealand and now has brought her own wines to market with an ethically minded importer called Wine 4 the World.

-She makes four wines, two of which I have now tried, one a Chardonnay and the other a Cabernet Sauvignon.
+She makes a number of wines, today at Vinexpo, Chardonnay and a Chenin Blanc which I loved.
 I love the labels that have a traditional South African basket on them but instead of fruit or other crops they have grapes in them.

 I can’t write about South African wines without mentioning my admiration for Nelson Mandela, one of my heroes.

 This photo was from the 1994 voting in Soweto when Apartheid had finally ended.
 I used to work in an office with the Associated Press and was the recipient of a cache of amazing physical photos when they went digital.With how much the right to vote in our country comes under attack, it’s good to be reminded how many people believe in democracy and the right to vote globally.